Lesson 11: Adding Pictures and Shapes

 - To rotate an image: When the image is selected, click and drag the rotation handle above the image.

-Shapes are a great way to make your presentations more interesting.
+Shapes are a great way to make your presentation more interesting.
 Google Slides gives you a lot of different shapes to choose from, and they can be customized to suit your needs, allowing you to use your own color palette, preferences, and more.

 To insert a shape: